jonliu6/Programming/CordovaMeasureConverter/README.md

 5. goto the new Cordova project folder, and run: cordova platform add android
    - if you want to install a particular Android version, use cordova platform add android@5.0.0; However, by using a lower version of android, your hybrid app may look funky on a device running with higher version of OS or with a high resolution.
 6. create Single Page Application (with web resources) and put them in the www folder of the project
-7. modify config.xml in the project folder based on the application
+7. modify config.xml in the project folder based on the application (e.g. contect src, icons, access origin and etc.)
 8. cordova build android
    - NOTE: Gradle must be configured, and ANDROID_HOME must point to the Android SDK folder.
    - NOTE: you need to accept all the sdk licenses before build. use sdkmanager --licenses to review and accept licenses